CumulusNetworks/docs/content/cumulus-linux/Layer-2/Multi-Chassis-Link-Aggregation-MLAG.md

 If for some reason you cannot use LACP, you can also use [balance-xor mode](../Bonding-Link-Aggregation#enable-balance-xor-mode) to dual-connect host-facing bonds in an MLAG environment.
-If you do, you must still configure the same `clag_id` parameter on the MLAG bonds, and it must be the same on both MLAG switches.
+If you do, you must still configure the same `clag-id` parameter on the MLAG bonds, and it must be the same on both MLAG switches.
 Otherwise, the MLAG switch pair treats the bonds as if they are single-connected.